janniepandie/Team6HEREHackathon/README.md

 # **Team 6 HERE Chicago Hackathon - 3rd Place**

 ## **Problem**
-Assessing whether a WSIGN406 error (Motorway sign is associated to a road that has a range for Pedestrian = TRUE within 20m distance or its associated road is outside the range of 20m) is caused by 1 of 4 scenarios:
+Assessing whether a WSIGN406 error (Motorway sign is associated to a road that has a range for Pedestrian = TRUE within 20m distance) is caused by 1 of 4 scenarios:
 1. Sign no longer exists
 2. Sign exists but is associated with the wrong road
 3. Sign exists and is associated with the right road, but the “PEDESTRIAN == TRUE” attribute is wrong